Dawn of the Dead (game): Victory conditions

+Publication history

+In 1980, SPI was one of the two largest wargame publishers in North America, but the wargame market abruptly began to soften, and SPI tried to pivot to licensed board games.
+They first produced The Big Red One, a licensed game based on the movie of the same name.
+The Dallas role-playing game, based on the popular television series, was much less successful.
+In 1981, SPI tried again, acquiring the board game license for the film Dawn of the Dead.
+John Butterfield designed the game as well as the box cover art, and it was released by SPI in 1981.

 Reception

-In the June 1981 edition of The Space Gamer (Issue No. 40), Steve Jackson questioned the game balance, which seemed to favour the human player, both in terms of enjoyment and in winning the game: "Dawn of the Dead would be worth the money to somebody who liked the movie.
+In the June 1981 edition of The Space Gamer (Issue No. 40), Steve Jackson questioned the game balance, which seemed to favor the human player, both in terms of enjoyment and in winning the game: "Dawn of the Dead would be worth the money to somebody who liked the movie.
 It also plays much better as a solitaire; in a two-player game, the zombie player will feel like a zombie himself before the game is over.
 If zombie movement had been slightly higher, or if normal zombies had been allowed to stack, it could have been more interesting and better balanced.
 As is ... pretty counters, but nice try."

-In the December 1981 edition of Dragon (Issue 56), Tony Watson also found the game tilted in the humans' favour: "The game is fast-paced and a fair amount of fun, despite its decidedly macabre nature.
+In the December 1981 edition of Dragon (Issue 56), Tony Watson also found the game tilted in the humans' favor: "The game is fast-paced and a fair amount of fun, despite its decidedly macabre nature.
 It is definitely more fun for the human player, who can run around and blast away at the hapless monsters.
 The zombie player has to win early, while he has the humans separated and boxed into a corner.
 If the humans can link up into pairs and get into the open, they can use their high movement values to run up, zap a couple of zombies, and retreat into relative safety.
 This perhaps is the game’s greatest flaw."